saltict/availproject.github.io/docs/about/faucet.md

 ## Account Verification Process

-To prevent spam and ensure a fair distribution of test tokens, Avail has introduced a mandatory verification process.
+To prevent spam and ensure a fair distribution of test tokens, Avail has introduced a mandatory verification process based on [<ins>Gitcoin Passport</ins>](https://passport.gitcoin.co/).
 This process links your wallet address to your Discord account.
 If you are not already a member of the Avail community, please join the [<ins>Avail Discord server</ins>](https://discord.gg/y6fHnxZQX8) first.

+If you attempt to use the faucet without prior verification, you will be prompted with a link to complete this necessary step.
+By following the provided link, you'll be guided to connect your Ethereum wallet and Discord account on the [<ins>designated verification website</ins>](https://gitcoin-faucet.vercel.app/).

 Follow these steps to complete the verification:

-> The same steps apply using mobile applications.

 1. Go to the [<ins>Avail Faucet Verification page</ins>](https://gitcoin-faucet.vercel.app/).